 Venmo’s app is specifically designed to make sending money to other Venmo users fast and easy.
 The app can automatically find the Venmo accounts of family and friends by connecting to a user’s Facebook account and phone contacts.
 Money can be sent to another user by searching for their account or by scanning the QR code on their app.
 Users can also see purchases their friends share publicly with a social-style news feed, send a message with a payment, and “heart” a friend’s purchase.

 Because PayPal is primarily geared toward merchants, it offers more features for business than Venmo.
 PayPal’s Commerce Platform lets businesses accept a variety of payment types and options, including point-of-sale (POS) systems, virtual terminals, subscriptions, billing agreements, and invoicing.
-The platform supports over 100 currencies in more than 200 countries.
+PayPal supports 25 currencies in more than 200 countries.

 PayPal offers fraud and seller protection to protect businesses from chargebacks, reversals, and fees using advanced machine learning to identify new fraud risks.